meshonline/DragonFly/README.md

 I'm studing how to use Kinect xbox 360 to achieve a low cost motion capture system.

-I use both color and depth information to locate the space positions of all joints.
+I use both color and depth information to locate the positions of joints.

-The algorithm does not use any statistic idea, so the positions of all joints are accurate.
+The algorithm does not use statistic method, so the positions of joints are accurate.

-I use wrist bands (13 colors) to mark colors for joints, they had only costed me five dollars.
+I use wrist bands (13 colors) to mark colors for joints, they costed me only 5 dollars.

 ![](wrist-bands.png)

-I recommend that you put the light source near the camera, and let it lighten your body from the camera's view.
+I recommend that you put the light source near the camera, and let it lighten your body from camera's angle.

-You must take a photo on these wrist bands, than write down their hues, satuations and values, you may use gimp to get the information.
+You need to take a photo on the wrist bands under your light source, than write down their hues, satuations and values, you may use gimp to get the information.

-Then you must modify 'colortrack.h', fill your colors into the color table manually.
+Then you need to modify 'colortrack.h', find the function of 'mask_color_by_depth()', fill your colors into the color table.

-To fine tune the colors to fit your light source, you can use the built-in color learning function to fine tune the colors.
+You can also fine tune the colors to fit your light source, but this step is optional.

-The project is not mature at present, play it around at your own risk.
+The project is far less mature at present, play around at your own risk.

 ### Features:
 1. Locate positions of all joints directly by color tracking.
 2. Global optimal solution for color tracking.
 3. Mixture gaussian model for color learning.
-4. Freely turn around your body in 360 degrees.
+4. Turn around your body in the range of 360 degrees.
 5. Export motion capture data to 'BVH' format automatically.

 ### Support systems: